How HomeGuardian is revolutionising post-fall care: Amber's story

 Within months, Amber had received her HomeGuardian device, which she placed in her bathroom – a room where she’d fallen before.

 HomeGuardian to the rescue

-One night Amber was having a shower in her home just before 9:00pm, when she lost her balance and slipped.
-She was laying on the floor of the shower, unable to move.
+One night Amber was alone in her home around 9:00pm, when she lost her balance and slipped on a wet tile.
+She was laying on the floor injured, cold, wet, and unable to move.

 “I couldn’t get up,” she said.